-Like many of my colleagues at the LSE, I also take pride in doing research-led teaching.
-By drawing upon my own research I am able to strengthen and enliven my lectures.
-Students enjoy seeing how research done outside the classroom can directly relate to the issues explored within it.
+Like most of my colleagues at LSE, I take great pride in doing research-led teaching.
+By drawing upon my own research I’m able to strengthen and enliven my lectures; students enjoy seeing how research done outside the classroom can directly relate to the issues explored within it.

-- I've had graduate students do ‘research autopsies’ of my work to demonstrate how research can be messy and full of surprises.
+I show students the entirety of the research process: from identifying interesting and important research questions, to analysing and conceptualising, and publishing.
+In the past, I’ve had graduate students perform ‘research autopsies’ of my own work to see how research can be messy and full of surprises.
 In doing so, they also learn how to adapt to challenges, and see how even research with 'null findings' can be important for knowledge production.

-- My article linking the one-child policy and elder care to family pressure felt by LGB Chinese was born out of conversations in my graduate seminar on sexuality and social policy.
-And my current research on attitudes to the anti-HIV drug PrEP was provoked by discussions with students and colleagues in that same course.
+For example, while teaching at LSE’s summer school in Beijing I invited students to help theorise and conceptualise GONGOs (government organised non-governmental organisations), which helped forming the basis of an article on the topic.
+My 2019 article linking the one-child policy and elder care to family pressure felt by LGB Chinese was born out of conversations in my graduate seminar on sexuality and social policy; my recent research on attitudes to the anti-HIV drug PrEP was provoked by discussions with students and colleagues in that same course.